choosehappy/HistoQC/docs/source/index.md

-For more advanced usage and configuration, please refer to the [HistoQC Wiki](https://github.com/choosehappy/HistoQC/wiki).
+For more advanced usage and configuration, please see the [Wiki](wiki/index) section of the documentation.